The Great Turning: From Empire to Earth Community, David Korten

 SYNOPSIS OF THE ARGUMENT The human species is entering a period of dramatic and potentially devastating change as the result of forces of our own creation that are now largely beyond our control.
 It is within our means, however, to shape a positive outcome if we choose to embrace the resulting crisis as an opportunity to lift ourselves to a new level of species maturity and potential.
 The outcome will depend in large measure on the prevailing stories that shape our understanding of the traumatic time at hand-its causes and its possibilities.
 Perhaps the most difficult and yet essential aspect of this work is to change our stories.
 332-336

-[The church does not need to come up with a new story It needs to recapture its original story, which is about Jesus who proclaims a rule of justice, love, and equality.
-It is because we have lost that story Korten feels the need to look elsewhere for a sort different from the imperial money one.]
+[The church does not need to come up with a new story.
+It needs to recapture its original story, which is about Jesus who proclaims a rule of justice, love, and equality against the forces of domination.
+It is because we have lost that story that Korten feels the need to look elsewhere for a different sort of community than the church]

 THE CULTURAL TURNING.
 The Great Turning begins with a cultural and spiritual awakening.
 Economic and political turning can only follow a turning in cultural values from money and material excess to life and spiritual fulfillment, from relationships of domination to relationships of partnership, from a belief in our limitations to a belief in our possibilities,, and from fearing our differences to rejoicing in our diversity.